atosti/java-testing/README.md

 `MyService.java - The service you wish to test`

-`TestMyService.java - The test with a pre-pended name`
+`TestMyService.java - The test with a pre-pended identifier`

-`MyServiceTest.java - The test with a post-pended name`
+`MyServiceTest.java - The test with a post-pended identifier`

 ## Naming convention of tests
 * Inside your test files, the methods should follow a naming convention similar to: